Bitcoin Loans: Your Guide

 The Loan Repayment Options

 How soon are you required to repay the loan?
 Will you pay it all back at once or make periodic payments over time?
 What is the liquidation policy like?
-If you can't pay back on time, do they liquidate your collateral all at once, or is it partial liquidation?
+If you can't pay on time, do they liquidate your collateral all at once, or do they liquidate it in stages?
 Are there any prepayment fees?

 Before starting an account with a Bitcoin lending platform, you should ponder those questions.
 It's also imperative to read their terms of service to be sure what you're getting into.

 This is a critical point to consider.
 Whether you're a lender or borrower, you need the Bitcoin lending platform to be as secure as possible.
 That way, you can have peace of mind as you enjoy the benefits of bitcoin lending.